 \textbf{Dataset Purification.} Existing strategies can be divided into four types: \textbf{(1)} purification via latent separability, \textbf{(2)} purification via early convergence, \textbf{(3)} purification via dominant trigger effects, \textbf{(4)} purification via perturbation consistency.

 Specifically, latent separability-based defenses exploited the detectable traces left by poisoned samples in the feature space.
 For example, Chen~\etal~\cite{chen2018detecting} observed that, in the feature space of the final hidden layer, samples from the target class form two distinct clusters, with the smaller cluster identified as poisoned.
 Ma~\etal~\cite{ma2022beatrix} utilized high-order statistics (\ie, Gram matrix) to analyze the differences between poisoned and benign samples; Early convergence-based defenses relied on the observation that DNNs converge on poisoned samples more rapidly than on benign ones.
 During the early stages of training, the losses for poisoned samples quickly drop to near zero, while those for benign samples remain relatively high.
-For example, researchers in~\cite{li2021anti,zhang2023backdoor} traped samples whose losses decreased more rapidly by using the local gradient ascent technique during the initial five training epochs.
-To mitigate class imbalance issues during this process, Gao~\etal~\cite{gao2023backdoor} refined the approach by selecting the lowest-loss samples within each class, rather than across the entire dataset; Dominant trigger-based defenses assume that backdoor triggers play a dominant role in DNN predictions.
+For example, researchers in~\cite{li2021anti,zhang2023backdoor} traped samples whose losses decreased more rapidly by using the local gradient ascent technique during the initial five training epochs; Dominant trigger-based defenses assume that backdoor triggers play a dominant role in DNN predictions.